On the road…again!

 A typical coconut shredder.... this one is from Africa

 Local craftsmen typically fashion a steel spud with sharpened teeth arranged in a circular pattern at its head.
 For stability of the operator him/herself; or for the coconut itself, the person doing the shredding sits on a small stool that is actually part of the shredding tool.
 The finished products, mounds of shredded coconut meat, are then squeezed through a fine muslin cloth to extract the milk of the coconut that is used in cooking.
-The clear water from the nut is drunk fresh or refrigerated for later enjoyment; but the milk of the coconut is kept separately and used as a principal flavoring agent in curries and ragu dishes.
+The clear water from the nut is drunk fresh or refrigerated for later enjoyment, but the milk of the coconut is kept separately and used as a principal flavoring agent in curries and ragu dishes.
 Chicken curry flavored with coconut milk is very special.
 Finally, the squeeze-dried pulp is saved for subsequent inclusion in pancake and waffle batter.
-Our uses of local coconuts was not much different than those who subsist on them, but at least we knew and appreciated how valuable the coconut palm really is.
+Our uses of local coconuts were not much different than those who subsist on them, but at least we knew and appreciated how valuable the coconut palm really is.

 About the author